EMERF Liaison with Academia and Students

 Tausif Husain received his BSc degree in electrical engineering from American International University Bangladesh (AIUB), Dhaka Bangladesh, and his MS from the University of Akron in Akron, Ohio in 2010 and 2013 respectively.
 In 2016 he received his PhD in electrical engineering at The University of Akron where he focused on the design and control of electric machines.

 Where is he Now?
-Dr. Husain is a Senior Electric Machine Engineer at BorgWarner.
+Dr. Husain is a Research Scientist Electric Propulsion at Amazon Prime Air.

 Cogging Torque Reduction in Flux-Switching Permanent Magnet Machines by Rotor Pole Shaping